Juri-Zockt/VTube-Video-Downloader/README.md

 # VTube-Video-Downloader
-It's a Youtube Video Downloader written in Python
+It's a Youtube Video Downloader written in Python.
+It uses PySimpleGUI and PyTube

+## Requirments
+- Python 3.6 or higher and PySimpleGUI and PyTube installed
+- Or you use the .exe